coreinfrastructure/best-practices-badge/doc/security.md

 we use Ruby (a memory-safe language), and exceptions halt automated processing for that entry (which merely disables automated data gathering for that entry).

-The permissions system is intentionally simple.
-Every user has an account, either a 'local' account or an external system account (currently we support GitHub as an external account).
-We expressly include tests in our test suite to ensure that in 'local' accounts correct passwords allow login, while incorrect and unfilled passwords lead to login failure (it's important to test that certain actions that *must* fail for security reasons do indeed fail).
-We trust external systems to verify their external accounts (that means we trust GitHub to verify a GitHub account).
-Anyone can create an account.
-A user with role='admin' is an administrator;
-few users are administrators.
-A user can create as many project entries as desired.
-Each project entry gets a new unique project id and is owned by the user who created the project entry.

-There are two kinds of rights: "control" rights and "edit" rights.

-"Control" rights mean you can delete the project AND change who else is allowed to edit (they control their projects' entry in the additional_rights table).
-Anyone with control rights also has edit rights.
-The project owner has control rights to the projects they own, and admins have control rights over all projects.

-"Edit" rights mean you can edit the project entry.
-If you have control rights over a project you also have edit rights.
-In addition, fellow committers on GitHub for that project, and users in the additional_rights table who have their user_id listed for that project, get edit rights for that project.
-The additional_rights table adds support for groups so that they can edit project entries when the project is not on GitHub.

-This means that
-a project entry can only be edited (and deleted) by the entry creator, an administrator, by others who can prove that they can edit that GitHub repository (if it is on GitHub), and by those authorized to edit via the additional_rights table.
-Anyone can see the project entry results once they are saved.
-We do require, in the case of a GitHub project entry, that the entry creator be logged in via GitHub *and* be someone who can edit that project.

 Here we have identified the key security requirements and why we believe they've been met overall.
 However, there is always the possibility that